jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

     <string>org.openxmlformats.wordprocessingml.document</string>

-Because the file is in the /System directory, I had to follow these instructions to disable SIP.
+Because the file is in the /System directory, I had to first disable SIP.
 I re-enabled SIP after modifying the file.
 I _did not modify any other files in the system_.
 I used instructions included on this web page to disable, then later re-enable, SIP:

     https://discussions.apple.com/thread/8373095